duke-compsci408-fall2014/Pawns/README.md

 * [Express.js] - A Node.js Web Framework.
 * [PayPal iOS SDK] - PayPal SDK for iOS.

+### Building

+Please make sure that you have the latest version of XCode (6.1), as it will be required to build the application.
+Open the directory in XCode and it will be recognized as an XCode project.
+Select one of the iPhone emulators (or plug in a real iPhone) and click Build.

 ### Development

 We welcome contributors to make Bay Area Chess better!